mdozmorov/Statistics_notes/README.md

 - `PractitionerGuidetoMultiplicity` - Practical Guide for Multiple testing, https://github.com/johnros/PractitionerGuidetoMultiplicity

-- `Probabilistic-Programming-and-Bayesian-Methods-for-Hackers` - An introduction to Bayesian methods + probabilistic programming with a computation/understanding-first, mathematics-second point of view.
-All in pure Python. https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers

 - `stat540_2014` - STAT540 Statistical Methods for High Dimensional Biology course by Jenny Bryan

 - `stat401A` - conscise statistical refresher by Jarad Niemi, STAT 401A course at Iowa State University. [https://github.com/jarad/stat401A](https://github.com/jarad/stat401A).
 Jarad's web-site with more statistical courses STAT 544 and STAT 615 [http://www.jarad.me/courses/](http://www.jarad.me/courses/)